Growing up in a Catholic family comes with a long Christmas list.

 Putting our Small Christmas mission into practice has made the season so much more enjoyable.
 Shopping for our ever-expanding gift list no longer a chore, but something we’re excited to do together.

 Small Christmas good for the community, good for the environment, and good for the soul.
-I have no doubt that this is one new tradition that’s here to stay.
+I have no doubt that this new tradition is here to stay.